Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/03-hands_on-diversity.md

 {: .language-r}

-Clicking on `number_of_taxa` on the Environment window will open a spreadsheet-like view of it This shows us that we have some phyla:
+Clicking on `number_of_taxa` on the Environment window will open a spreadsheet-like view of it
-  - present in both samples such as Acidobacteria and Actinobacteria
-  - present in just ERR4998593 such as Candidatus Bipolaricaulota
-  - and present in just ERR4998600 such as Calditrichaeota

-One way to visualise the number of shared phyla is with a Venn diagram.
+One way to visualise the phyla is with a Venn diagram.
 The package `ggvenn` will draw one for us.
 It needs a data structure called a list which will contain an item for each sample of the phyla in that sample.
 We can see the phyla in the ERR4998593 sample with:
 ~~~
 unique(number_of_taxa$Phylum[number_of_taxa$Sample == "ERR4998593"])
 ~~~
 {: .language-r}

 ~~~
-"Acidobacteria"               "Actinobacteria"              "Aquificae"
+[1] "Acidobacteria"                 "Actinobacteria"                "Aquificae"
-"Armatimonadetes"             "Bacteroidetes"               "Caldiserica"
+[4] "Armatimonadetes"               "Atribacterota"                 "Bacteroidetes"
+[7] "Balneolaeota"                  "Caldiserica"                   "Calditrichaeota"
-"Candidatus Bipolaricaulota"  "Candidatus Cloacimonetes"    "Candidatus Saccharibacteria"
+[10] "Candidatus Absconditabacteria" "Candidatus Bipolaricaulota"    "Candidatus Cloacimonetes"
+[13] "Candidatus Omnitrophica"       "Candidatus Saccharibacteria"   "Chlamydiae"
-"Chlamydiae"                  "Chlorobi"                    "Chloroflexi"
+[16] "Chlorobi"                      "Chloroflexi"                   "Chrysiogenetes"
-"Chrysiogenetes"              "Cyanobacteria"               "Deferribacteres"
+[19] "Coprothermobacterota"          "Cyanobacteria"                 "Deferribacteres"
-"Deinococcus-Thermus"         "Elusimicrobia"               "Firmicutes"
+[22] "Deinococcus-Thermus"           "Dictyoglomi"                   "Elusimicrobia"
+[25] "Fibrobacteres"                 "Firmicutes"                    "Fusobacteria"
-"Fusobacteria"                "Gemmatimonadetes"            "Kiritimatiellaeota"
+[28] "Gemmatimonadetes"              "Ignavibacteriae"               "Kiritimatiellaeota"
-"Nitrospirae"                 "Planctomycetes"              "Proteobacteria"
+[31] "Nitrospirae"                   "Planctomycetes"                "Proteobacteria"
-"Spirochaetes"                "Synergistetes"               "Tenericutes"
+[34] "Spirochaetes"                  "Synergistetes"                 "Tenericutes"
-"Thermodesulfobacteria"       "Thermotogae"                 "Verrucomicrobia"
+[37] "Thermodesulfobacteria"         "Thermotogae"                   "Verrucomicrobia"
 ~~~
 {: .output}